 6. Familiarize Yourself With the Essential Data Science Tools

-Here is a list of popular tools used within the field of data science so that you can get familiar with them.
+Here is a list of popular tools used in the field of data science so that you can familiarize yourself with them.

 7. Gain Practical Experience by Working on Projects and Building Your Portfolio

-Developing a large, impressive, and high-effort portfolio is a great way to showcase your ability and passion, especially if you are lacking in formal education or experience.
-Creativity and individualism are highly valued, so no two portfolios need to be the same, and you can pick and choose from any and all data science projects that may interest you.
+Developing a large, impressive, and detailed portfolio is a great way to showcase your ability and passion, especially if you lack formal education or experience.
+Creativity and individualism are highly valued, so you can choose from any and all data science projects that may interest you.

 8. Build Your Network

-Building your network is a good way to get your foot in the door when you’re first starting out in the field.
-It will help you develop your skills, make new friends with similar interests, work on your passion projects, and finally, find a data science job.
+Building your network is a good way to get your foot in the door when you’re first starting out.
+It will help you develop your skills, make friends with similar interests, work on your passion projects, and finally, find a data science job.

+- LinkedIn.
 Linkedin is a useful tool if you use it correctly.
-Always connect with colleagues and acquaintances you make within the industry, even those that you simply attended an event with.
+Always connect with colleagues and acquaintances you make within the industry, even those with whom you simply attended an event.

 9. Pursue a Data Science Internship